 famous Master was Chang Tung-Sheng, others recognised Shuai Jiao Masters

 are: Jeng Hsing-Ping, David Lin, Chi-Hsui Daniel Weng (USA), Li Wing-Kay

 (Sweden).
 These Masters have been responsible for promoting Shuai Jiao

 overseas to Europe, the United States and South America.
 The next generation

 includes Masters: Chang Da-Wei (Taiwan ROC) – the grandson of Chang

-Tung-Sheng; Antonio Langiano (Italy); and Rob Simpson (United Kingdom).
+Tung-Sheng; Antonio Langiano (Italy); and Robert Simpson (United Kingdom).

 Modern Shuai Jiao evolved